 When it comes to Brazil, it is good to talk to the locals and find out about places they prefer to avoid.
 That said, Brazil is no more or less safe than any other densely populated country.

 Things to do in Brazil – What to do in Brazil as a foreigner

 Who doesn’t love beaches?!
 Brazil has a lot of great beaches to bask on, but one to not miss are the ones in Florianopolis.
 Here, kilometres of beaches offer beautiful waves for surfing and relaxed swinging.

 After a day at the beach, what better than to have some delicious food?
 One go-to is definitely churrascarias, a sample of various meat cooked perfectly.
-You can find this delightful dish at traditional gaucho barbeque houses.
+You can find this delightful dish at traditional gaucho barbecue houses.